 Comparison of open ended service cost versus an MSA agreement

 The accompanying graph shows the spikes and variables that are more typical of any open-ended service agreement.
-Compare this to the consistent monthly costs of an MSA program, for example, the Guardian MSA offered by Fairbanks.
+Compare this to the consistent monthly costs of an MSA program, for example, the payroll compliance in a startup.
 The company prides itself on developing vendor/customer relationships based on partnering with customers to understand their operations and guiding them on how to best manage their scale assets.